espoirMur/my-blog-gastby/content/draft-blogs/plans-first-100-days/index.md

 Keep it up...

-Day 2 of recurent neural network everyting went smoothl, I watched the video about RNN Got the intuition , read the book, got some intuition but got stuck on the data preparation part , that is where I will start on Monday
+Day 2 of recurrent neural network everything went smoothly, I watched the video about RNN Got the intuition , read the book, got some intuition but got stuck on the data preparation part , that is where I will start on Monday

 Tomorrow I will resume with DS and Algorithms

+Day 2 DS and Algorithms Union Find Algorithm Implementation

+Things are not going to the peace I want but a least I found usefull ressources to use .

+Day 3 of RNN at least some progress where made:
+I learned about word embeding and preprocessing text and how we do world representation.
+I didn't get everything at 100 % but I made some progress.